-- 1. Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - School recognises that the only purpose of confidentiality in this respect is to benefit the child.
-Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse and must pass any cause for concerns immediately to a designated safeguarding lead. - 3.
-Confidentiality is addressed throughout this policy with respect to record-keeping (see section 18), dealing with reports of abuse, allegations of abuse against staff (see section 16.2), information sharing and working with parents (see section 6.2). - 4.
-Pivot staff are not legally bound to inform parents / carers of any pregnancy disclosures made by students.
+- 6.1.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.1.2 School recognises that the only purpose of confidentiality in this respect is to benefit the child.
+Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.1.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 18), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 16.2), information sharing and working with parents (see section 6.2).

+Pivot staff are not legally bound to inform parents / carers of any pregnancy disclosures made by learners.
 However, Pivot staff will endeavour to take all necessary steps and provide relevant support to encourage the student to do so.
-Pivot staff should always seek consent from a student for any disclosure, having made it clear that they cannot offer or guarantee students' confidentiality if there are child protection concerns.
+Pivot staff should always seek consent from a student for any disclosure, having made it clear that they cannot offer or guarantee learners' confidentiality if there are child protection concerns.
 The Sexual Offences Act 2003 is not intended to criminalise people under 16 of a similar age who have consensual sex.
-A child protection issue arises when there has been nonconsensual sex or an exploitative relationship, particularly with an older person or someone in a position of trust.
-Pivot will support all pregnant students to safely continue their education with an individualised, regularly reviewed risk assessment.
-These procedures take into account the organisation's responsibility to safeguard the pupil and promote their welfare. - 5.
-Timely information sharing is essential for effective safeguarding.
-This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
-This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 6.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children. - 7.
-All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR. - 8.
-In order to promote positive educational outcomes for vulnerable children, including children with social workers information that can help to support positive outcomes being achieved will be shared with colleagues in school that are not DSLs or DDSLs as appropriate. - 9.
-If staff are in any doubt about sharing information, they must speak to the designated staff, or the head teacher/principal.
+A child protection issue arises when there has been non-consensual sex or an exploitative relationship, particularly with an older person or someone in a position of trust.
+Pivot will support all pregnant learners to safely continue their education with an individualised, regularly reviewed risk assessment.
+These procedures take into account the organisation's responsibility to safeguard the learner and promote their welfare

+- 6.1.4 Timely information sharing is essential for effective safeguarding.
+This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance Information sharing advice for practitioners providing safeguarding services for children, young people, parents and carers DfE 2024.
+This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 6.1.5 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children. - 6.1.6 All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR.

+- 6.1.7 In order to promote positive educational outcomes for vulnerable children, including children with social workers information that can help to support positive outcomes being achieved will be shared with colleagues in school that are not DSLs or DDSLs as appropriate. - 6.1.8 If staff are in any doubt about sharing information, they must speak to the designated staff, or the head teacher/principal.

-Working with Parents and Other Agencies to Protect Children
+6.2 Working with parents and other agencies to protect children